Vivendi closes SFR sale, to repay bond debt

-PARIS (Reuters) - French media group Vivendi said on Thursday it had closed the sale of mobile carrier SFR to domestic cable company Numericable for 13.37 billion euros ($16.7 billion).
+PARIS, Nov 27 (Reuters) - French media group Vivendi said on Thursday it had closed the sale of mobile carrier SFR to domestic cable company Numericable for 13.37 billion euros ($16.68 billion).

 Under the deal, some 200 million euros of the sale proceeds will be contributed to Numericable’s purchase of Virgin Mobile France, approved by competition regulators earlier in the day.